-Below are books that I’ve recently read related to investing, the economy, and/or financial planning.
-Perhaps you can add one to your own reading list.
+Below are books that I’ve recently read related to investing, markets, economic history, and/or financial planning.
+Perhaps you can add one or more to your own reading list.

 Mastering the Market Cycle, Howard Marks.
 Mr. Marks probably could have written this as a 60-page primer instead of a 315-page book – too much repetition for my tastes.
 However, every investor should embrace the concepts that Mr. Marks sets forth.
 As an advisor, I am always reminding clients that the secret to investing is keeping emotions out of investment decisions – this is when people tend to misbehave and make mistakes.
 Fear of loss and fear of missing out can be powerful emotions.
 Mr. Marks comes at it a little differently, but it’s the same theme.
 Mr. Marks counsels that emotions can cause you to overpay for an investment in buoyant markets– or cause you to miss opportunities in despondent markets.
 Every investor can improve if he or she focuses on where we are in any given market cycle and asks: “How much optimism or fear is priced into this investment?”
 He suggests investors focus on the underlying “secular trend” and not the oscillations around this trend.
 Changes in productivity and birth rates (that drive GDP) happen gradually, but psychology can cause markets to move quickly.
 These quick market movements oftentimes knock investors from their strategy.
 He suggests that investors have the fortitude to go against the crowd and spot the unloved opportunities.
 Sometimes, the smart investor must be willing to be wrong…for a long time.